-This is a case study for Principle T4: Transparency processes and management.
+This is a case study for Principle T4: Transparent processes and management.

 Ofsted inspects and regulates services that care for children and young people, and services providing education and skills for learners of all ages.
 Ofsted is an official statistics producer that publishes statistics on its inspections and outcomes.